Banner

 Centris 610 68LC040 20MHz 201 108 77

-We can see that when emphasis is placed on pure 68K execution speed, the PowerPC machines fare less well than a low-end 68040.
-But the result is way better when the speed of the video subsystem is measured, as Quickdraw ran a lot of native code.
+We can see that when emphasis is placed on pure 68K execution speed, PowerPC machines perform worse than a low-end 68040.
+However, the results are much better when measuring the speed of the video subsystem, since QuickDraw ran largely as native code.

-Even if the performances were not stellar, they were good enough.
-The PowerPC models sold on the promise of delivering more performance with future PowerPC aware applications.
-And they did.
+Even if overall performance was not stellar, it was good enough.
+PowerPC models were sold on the promise of delivering greater performance with future PowerPC-aware applications—and they did.

 Graphics

-The original 128K Macintosh and the following models could display 512 × 342 bitmap graphics in pure black and white.
-It is well known that the machine was revolutionary at the time of it introduction, for it was entirely mouse driven and provided a rich set of APIs so the programmer had not to bother with too much of low-level details.
+The original 128K Macintosh and subsequent models could display 512 × 342 bitmap graphics in pure black and white.
+It is well known that the machine was revolutionary at the time of its introduction, as it was entirely mouse-driven and provided a rich set of APIs so programmers did not have to deal with too many low-level details.

 QuickDraw was dedicated to producing and displaying custom 2D graphics.
-But some programmers thought they could do a better job and directly accessed the framebuffer.
-As modern GPUs do not work the same way and do not offer pure black and white capabilities, it will pose compatibility problems.
+However, some programmers believed they could achieve better performance by directly accessing the framebuffer.
+Since modern GPUs do not operate in the same way and do not support pure black-and-white modes, this approach creates compatibility problems.

-Fortunately, starting with the Macintosh II introduction in 1987, the System had to handle 16 ou 256-color displays.
-QuickDraw had to be modified to offer more abstraction: the application could allocate a 1-bit, 4-bit or 8-bit framebuffer and QuickDraw hid the ugly details.
-It also did its best to assure compatibility with existing programs.
+Fortunately, starting with the introduction of the Macintosh II in 1987, the System had to handle 16- and 256-color displays.
+QuickDraw was modified to provide more abstraction: applications could allocate a 1-bit, 4-bit, or 8-bit framebuffer, while QuickDraw managed the low-level details.
+It also did its best to ensure compatibility with existing programs.

-So if a game conformed to the QuickDraw API, it should work on the Mini, even if it is antique and in pure black and white.
+Therefore, if a game conformed to the QuickDraw API, it should still work on the Mac Mini—even if it was originally designed in pure black and white.

 Sound

 The sound capabilities of the 1984 Macintosh were quite good for its time.
-As the IBM PC, it was equipped with a speaker driven by a timer and able to produce square-waves.
-However, it could also produce complex sounds using hardware assisted Pulse-Width Modulation.
-This is a technique that can approximate “normal” waveforms using only amplitude-fixed squares.
+Like the IBM PC, it was equipped with a speaker driven by a timer and able to produce square waves.
+However, it could also generate more complex sounds using hardware-assisted Pulse-Width Modulation, a technique that approximates “normal” waveforms using only square waves of fixed amplitude.

 Top-side of the motherboard The red waveform can be approximated by a speaker driven by the blue pulses (Source: Wikipedia)

 Some rare PC, or even Apple II, games used the same technique.
-But it was not trivial and, without any hardware assistance, very CPU intensive.
+But it was not trivial and, without hardware assistance, very CPU-intensive.

-But on Macintosh, there were some hardware facilities.
-At each end of each rasterline, one byte from a small buffer was read by a DMA and provided to a Pulse-Width modulator.
-This could approximate the rendition of a monoral 8-bit 22.25-KHz sampled sound.
-Finally a 8-step attenuation could be applied to the final level as a way to control the volume.
+On the Macintosh, however, hardware facilities were provided.
+At the end of each raster line, one byte from a small buffer was read by a DMA and sent to a Pulse-Width Modulator.
+This could approximate the playback of monaural 8-bit, 22.25-kHz sampled sound.
+Finally, an 8-step attenuation could be applied to the final output level to control the volume.

 Of course, a friendly API was provided: the Sound Driver.
-It could produce squared sound, 4-tone synthesized sound, or play provided samples.
-Behind the stage, the Sound Driver computed the appropriate samples and populated the buffer.
-If square and given-samples were somewhat easy to handle, computing the 4-tone synthesis could occupy up to 50% of the 8-MHz 68000 time!
+It could produce square-wave sound, 4-tone synthesized sound, or play supplied samples.
+Behind the scenes, the Sound Driver computed the appropriate samples and populated the buffer.
+While handling square waves and supplied samples was relatively simple, computing 4-tone synthesis could consume up to 50% of the 8-MHz 68000’s processing time!

 With the introduction of the Macintosh II, a more modern API was provided: the Sound Manager.
-Indeed, the Macintosh II audio hardware had little in common with its older sibling.
-It was based on a true codec able to play 8-bit stereo sound sampled at 44.1-KHz and a 4-channel wavetable synthesizer.
-Furthermore, it was now common for computers to connect to external synthesizers through MIDI or record sounds.
+The Macintosh II’s audio hardware had little in common with its predecessor.
+It was based on a true codec capable of playing 8-bit stereo sound sampled at 44.1 kHz, along with a 4-channel wavetable synthesizer.
+Furthermore, by this time it was becoming common for computers to connect to external synthesizers through MIDI or to record audio.

-The Sound Manager had to offer a more flexible abstraction to the underlying hardware.
-But it was also supporting the old Sound Driver functions for compatibility purposes.
-In order to produce sound with the new interface, the application provided “channels” of commands to a “synthesizer” which could be one of three sort:
+The Sound Manager offered a more flexible abstraction over the underlying hardware while still supporting the old Sound Driver functions for compatibility.
+To produce sound with the new interface, applications supplied “channels” of commands to a “synthesizer,” which could be one of three kinds:

 • sample player

-Those commands could go to “modifier” before being fed to the selected synthesizer, for instance to add an effect or change the pitch.
-Each synthesizer could handle several channels, mixed together leading to the production of complex sound and melody.
-All of this independently to the underlying hardware.
+These commands could pass through “modifiers” before being fed to the chosen synthesizer—for example, to add an effect or change the pitch.
+Each synthesizer could handle several channels, which were mixed together to produce complex sounds and music, all independently of the underlying hardware.

-It contrasts with the situation on PC, where at the time of MS DOS games had to directly speak to the hardware and provided several drivers for the most popular sound cards of the time.
-Of course, Sound Blaster prevailed, but the clone had to be compatible at the hardware level and you won’t find a card today that is the perfect solution to cover every MS DOS game.
+This contrasts with the situation on PCs, where MS-DOS games had to communicate directly with the hardware and often provided separate drivers for the most popular sound cards of the era.
+While Sound Blaster eventually became dominant, clones had to be compatible at the hardware level—and today, there is no single card that can perfectly cover every MS-DOS game.

-Unfortunately, Sound Driver was marked as obsolete at the time of System 7, in 1991.
-System 7 continued to be compatible, but I don’t know if it was still the case at the time of Mac OS 9.
-I hope so 😅.
+Unfortunately, Sound Driver was already marked as obsolete by the time of System 7 in 1991.
+While System 7 maintained compatibility, it is unclear whether this remained true by the time of Mac OS 9.

-So to conclude about sound compatibility.
-It ought to be excellent for games that followed Apple’s guidelines and used Sound Manager, starting around 1987.
-For those which used the older Sound Driver: 🤞
+In conclusion, sound compatibility should be excellent for games that followed Apple’s guidelines and used the Sound Manager starting around 1987.
+For those relying on the older Sound Driver, compatibility is less certain.

 The Mac Mini G4